webitel/orchestration/README.md

 ## Configure webitel

 By default Webitel comes with an env/*.example file.
-You'll need to copy this file to new withoutz .example.
+You'll need to copy this file to new without .example.

 It's now just a case of editing new **env/environment** file and setting the values of your setup.

 	$ sudo cat /opt/orchestration/etc/sysctl.conf >> /etc/sysctl.conf
 	$ sudo sysctl -p

+For Ubuntu:

+	$ sudo apparmor_parser -R /etc/apparmor.d/usr.sbin.tcpdump

 ## Start webitel